WHO IS THE PERFECT CANDIDATE FOR DENTAL CROWNS

 DO YOU THINK DENTAL CROWNS ARE RIGHT FOR YOU?

 Crowns are often recommended as the best and most affordable way to save a tooth from further damage.
 They can even be applied in situations where you might have thought the only option would be to take a tooth out.
 From saving existing teeth, to preventing broken teeth from becoming infected or further damaged, crowns are some of the single most efficient options in many different dental situations and profiles.

 BENEFITS OF DENTAL CROWNS

 The Crown Process

 Dr. Patel will provide an examination and a consultation that includes a review of your past and current dental health to determine what the best course of action will be moving forward.
-You can also speak with Dr. Patel about options to keep the procedure affordable for yourself or a family member.
 The consultation is the best time to discuss prices, and your financial options.

 Once Dr. Patel has determined that a crown is right for you, your damaged tooth will be prepared for crown placement.
 This part of the process is usually very low in the pain department, and mainly involves removing any old crowns or fillings which may already be placed.
 An impression of the tooth will be made.

 The mold will be sent to a dental lab, where your crown will be fabricated and customized to fit the look and feel of your natural teeth.
 You will receive a provisional crown until the permanent crown is ready.

 Once your permanent crown has been prepared, Dr. Patel will place it to see if it is the right fit, as well as the right appearance to match your teeth.
 If everything is good, then he will bond the crown to your tooth permanently.
 Follow-up care will make sure that you’re healthy and happy with your crown.